logmatic/logmatic-js/README.md

 ## Features

 - Use the library as a logger.
-Everything is forwarded to Logmatic.io
+Everything is forwarded to Logmatic.io as JSON documents.
-- Metas attributes
+- Metas and extra attributes
-- Extra attributes when logging
 - Forward every JavaScript errors
 - Forward JavaScript's console logs
 - Track real client IP address and user-agent